Duke Political Science Research Pool Instructions

 For some studies, researchers may have to plan their schedules in advance to accommodate your timeslot.
 Many researchers will schedule their day around you.
 Therefore, if you need to cancel a planned research activity, we ask that you do so as soon as possible.

 If you sign up for a research activity through the website, you can cancel it up until 6 hours before the scheduled time.
 You have two options for canceling:

 1) You can cancel by logging into your account, clicking on “my schedule,” and finding the experiment that you wish to cancel.
 You must click “cancel,” and then you will be taken to another page and asked if you would like to cancel.
 You have to click “yes, I would like to cancel” before you are cancelled.
 Also, you must wait to receive a confirmation.
 If you do not receive a confirmation, you have not been cancelled and you will be penalized.

-2) If you have a true emergency and cannot cancel 6 hours in advance, and you can provide documentation for your emergency, then email Rebecca Hatch within two days after the missed activity to discuss the possibility of removing the penalty.
+2) If you have a true emergency and cannot cancel 6 hours in advance, and you can provide documentation for your emergency, then email Austin Wang within two days after the missed activity to discuss the possibility of removing the penalty.

 Keeping Track of Your Progress:

 To see a list of your scheduled experiments and activities, to view your earned credits and penalties, or to see your credit total, log into your account and click on “my schedule/credits.”